 The Master of Science in Marketing curriculum includes an in-depth program of marketing study, while at the same time providing a broad range of elective courses that facilitate and support students' success in the workplace.
-Marketing Core Requirements provide a general marketing context while

-Marketing elective offerings provide more detailed study of specific areas within the marketing discipline.
+Marketing Core Requirements provide a general marketing context while marketing elective offerings provide more detailed study of specific areas within the marketing discipline.
 In addition, involvement with a variety of other disciplines, such as international business, information technology, sport management, is possible through related elective courses, allowing students to investigate and apply marketing theory and perspective in specific areas of interest.

 A minimum of twelve courses are required to complete the M.S. in Marketing degree, including a minimum of 10 courses with an MKT designation.
+An example of the curriculum includes: Relationship Selling Strategies, Consumer Behavior, Marketing Research, Multinational Marketing Strategies, Ethical and Legal Issues in Marketing, and Advertising Campaigns, to name a few.

-Business Core Requirements (2 courses/6 credits)
+Business Core Requirements (2 courses /6 credits)

-MKT 500 Ma rketing Strategies

-QSO 510 Quantitative Analysis for Decision-Making
+MKT 500 Marketing Strategies QSO 510 Quantitative Analysis for Decision-Making